hungptit/tools/README.md

 ### fgrep ###

 **fgrep** is a very fast grep like command.
-Out benchmark shows that **fgrep** can be 2x faster than grep for tasks with moderate or complicated regular expression patterns and it at least as fast as that of grep for simple tasks.
+Out benchmark shows that **fgrep** can be 2x faster than grep for tasks with moderate or complicated regular expression patterns and it is at least as fast as that of grep for simple tasks.

 **fgrep help**